pjeby/yieldable-streams/README.md

     return
 ```

-`yieldable-streams` does not use generators internally and is compatible with node 0.10 and up.
-You can use it with `gnode`, `regenerator`, `babel`, `harmonize`, io.js, or any other convenient way of implementing generators for your targeted versions of node.
-(We suggest compiling with Babel or Regenerator if you are writing a module for node 0.10 or 0.12, though.)
+`yieldable-streams` does not actually use generators internally, and thus is compatible with node 0.10 and up.
+You can use it with [`gnode`](https://npmjs.com/package/gnode), [`regenerator`](https://npmjs.com/package/regenerator), [`babel`](https://babeljs.io), [`harmonize`](https://npmjs.com/package/harmonize), [io.js](https://iojs.org/), or any other convenient way of implementing generators for your targeted versions of node.

+(If you're writing a module or gulp plugin for node 0.10 or 0.12, though, we suggest precompiling with Babel or Regenerator.
+That way, your users won't have to mess with node's command-line options or fuss with `require.extensions` hooks just to use your module.)

 ## Usage